 Overall comfort in the cockpit is extremely satisfying with great back hold and plush seats and a very spacious cabin.

 Very high driving position does make you feel dominant on the road.

-Although I didn’t get to really test the 4WD capabilities of the Prado on this trip, with dry unsealed tracks being the worst that was thrown at it, it did manoeuvre perfectly around the multitude of ruts and ravines and handled the corrugation as best as it could possibly asked to.
+Although I didn’t get to really test the 4WD capabilities of the Prado on this trip, with dry unsealed tracks being the worst that was thrown at it, it did manoeuvre perfectly around the multitude of ruts and ravines and handled the corrugation as best as it could possibly be asked to.

 September 2017 facelift streamlined the front design in a very welcome way.

 The average fuel consumption for the entire trip was 10.1L/km (23.3 mpg) at mostly highway driving speeds (trip average 86km/h or 53mph) which is on the thirsty side for a diesel vehicle.
 One surefire culprit is the car’s generous weight (2.445kg kerb), 300kg more than a top-spec Toyota Fortuner for example.

 Drive feel is boat-like, I’d also call it “voluptuous”, or “plump”, meaning the steering wheel directions are understood and acted upon in an ok timely manner (not the quickest reaction time though) but seemingly with the cabin over-exaggerating the movement, a little bit like a boat.
 Again that’s due to its large weight, and the Prado definitely doesn’t drive like a car.

 Again due to its large weight, braking distances are far from optimal and the car tends to wiggle dangerously when brakes are hit hard in an emergency.
 I won’t go as far as blaming the Prado’s braking for my hitting an eagle on Day 2, but I will just say that it is the first time I hit anything in all my years of test driving cars.